noipcom/linux-update-client-docker/README.md

 Note that with DDNS Keys, you do NOT need to specify a hostname in your configuration.
 The hostname `all.ddnskey.com` is used for ALL DDNS Keys.

 ### Groups
 No-IP's [Groups](https://www.noip.com/support/knowledgebase/limit-hostnames-updated-dynamic-dns-client/) is an older, legacy version of DDNS Keys.
-We are working to push new users to use DDNS Keys, but if you already have Groups configured, you are welcome to use them with the Linux DUC.
+We recommend users utilize DDNS Keys instead of Groups, but if you already have Groups configured, you are welcome to use them with the Linux DUC.

-Simply include the groupname, username and password, along with the hostname you want to update in the docker command or the ENV file.
+Simply include the groupname, username and password, along with the hostnames you want to update in the docker command or the ENV file.

 For example, if you created a group named `mygroup`, and your No-IP account username was `myusername`, your username in the configuration file should look like: `mygroup:myusername`

-Enter the group password you set as your password, and specify the hostname you want to update.
-It must be selected in your Groups configuration to update correctly.

 ```
 # noip-duc.env with Groups